Guide To Chase Sapphire Lounges: Access, Locations, And More

 Credit card issuers are looking for all kinds of ways to woo premium customers, and airport lounge access is one of those ways.
 That’s why we see similar concepts with other card issuers, like Amex Centurion Lounges and Capital One Lounges.

-In this post I wanted to cover everything you need to know about the Chase Sapphire Lounge network, from locations, to entry requirements, and more.
-At the moment, Chase has four lounges, though that network will be expanding in the coming years.
+In this post, I want to cover everything you need to know about the Chase Sapphire Lounge network, from locations, to entry requirements, and more.
+At the moment, Chase has eight lounges, with plans for the network to continue to expand.

 Chase Sapphire Lounge locations (current)

-There are currently four Chase Sapphire Lounge locations, with three being in the United States, and one being abroad.
-I’ve been lucky enough to visit all of these lounges, so let’s go over the details of each location below, and I’ll rank them starting with my favorite.
+There are currently eight Chase Sapphire Lounge locations, with seven being in the United States, and one being abroad.
+I’ve been lucky enough to visit five of these lounges, so let’s go over the details of each location below, and I’ll rank them starting with my favorite (at least for the ones that I’ve been to).

 Chase Sapphire Lounge New York LaGuardia (LGA)